 219S Advanced grammar review and practical application.

 Rigorous review of Spanish grammar at the very highest level, including study of the more complex structures relating to the use of the subjunctive, the passive voice and reflexives, the preterite and imperfect tenses, expressions of probability, and the expansion of expository vocabulary.
 Considerable effort will be devoted to the development of a mature style of writing, but emphasis will be placed on the learning and oral practice of grammatical structures.
 Especially recommended for Spanish majors or minors in their sophomore year, those planning to study abroad or future teachers of Spanish Prerequisite, 200, 201 or consent of instructor.
 Taught in Spanish.
 Maximum enrollment, 20.
-Jeremy Medina.
+Maria Willstedt.

 Introduction to Hispanic Cinema.

 An introduction to film in the Hispanic world, exploring the development of different national traditions within Latin American and Spanish Cinema.
 At the same time, covers some of the basic tools for interpreting and writing about film.
 Editing, sound, cinematography and mise-an-scène are some of the key terms and concepts studied in order to understand how viewers and filmmakers create meaning in films.
 Particular attention to the interrelation of cinema and culture, and the intersection of aesthetics and politics.
 Prerequisite, 210 or 211.
 Taught in Spanish.